YasserAdel564/MoviesApp/README.md

 # MoviesApp

-MeOnline is Educational App For Watch Different Courses and Request it
+Movies App Which Displays Movies and Details of Movies From 'themoviedb'

 ## Features
 - [x] Kotlin